 These meetings present great opportunities to click photographs, which you can post on a group chat.
 Moreover, you could even print these photos to go up on the office wall if and when everyone returns to a full-time office arrangement.

 You are probably well aware of the many physical and mental benefits of yoga.
 However, when you practice it with the rest of your employees, it helps you to combat stress as a group..
 It is also a great confidence booster, which new employees will be able to benefit from..
 Group yoga sessions encourage consistency and enable your workforce to stick to the routine.

 Hosting a team lunch together is another great way to improve team bonding, as well as welcome the new employees.
 Even if you are unable to have lunch sessions in the office, you can ask all your employees to order the same food and then you can tune in to a video conference.
 You could talk about the food or chat about non-work things.
 Moreover, you get the chance to share a meal together, even in a remote setup.

 3.5 Play Virtual Games with the New Joinees

 Playing different virtual games in the workplace gives everyone, including new employees, a chance to connect and learn more about each other.
 If you want something out of this world, figuratively, you can try out Hooray teams, a hosted platform for fun and engaging virtual games and activities.

 3.6 Have a Photo Sharing Event

-You could organize a photo sharing event and set them around themes as well.
+You could organize a photo sharing event and set them around virtual orientation ideas as well.
 If you want it to be funny, you can ask the employees to show a laugh-worthy photo of themselves and ask them to tell the story behind it.